dijonsauce/CIMilestoneProject01/README.md

 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navigation bar are pushed upwards when hovering over them.

--    Slideshow's left & right button not responding but the slideshow will still transition at their own pace.
+-   Slideshow in menu.html & index.html may show and then disappear,  just refresh and it will come back.

 ### Solved Bugs